Youssef-ADOUIRI/Arabic-Signs-Recognition/README.md

 # Arabic-Signs-Recognition
-This project is a website and desktop application for arabic hand sign language recognition.
+This project is a desktop application for arabic hand sign language recognition.

-You can dowloand the complete project, or only [GUI, saved_model] folders for the desktop app, or [web_app, saved_model] folders for the reactjs+flaskAPI project.
+You can dowloand the complete project, or only [GUI, saved_model] folders for the desktop app, or [web_app, saved_model] in diffrent repostory for the reactjs+flaskAPI project.

-For direct opencv/console test for the tensorflow model you can use the cv2_test.py script.
+For direct opencv/console test for the tensorflow model you can run the cv2_test.py script.